 Approximately 88% of the population is covered by this statutory insurance, which provides a comprehensive benefits package.
 The remaining population is covered by private health insurance (Private Krankenversicherung).
 The insurance system is decentralised, with governance shared between federal and state levels, and self-regulated organisations of payers and providers.

-Germany has established processes for health technology assessment, focusing on evaluating the comparative benefit of new treatments.
+Germany has established processes for health technology assessment that focus on evaluating the comparative benefit of new treatments.
 The results of this assessment inform price negotiations between the manufacturer and the health insurance bodies.

 Germany's healthcare system operates under a decentralised, statutory health insurance model offering universal access.
 Funding is primarily income-based, supplemented by private insurance and out-of-pocket payments.
 Healthcare services are provided by public, private, and non-profit institutions, with medicines regulated at national and European levels.
 Reimbursement policies balance comparative-effectiveness assessments with patient access.
 The decentralised structure ensures regional coordination through sickness funds, physician associations, and state governments.